Editor's note: This story was first published on May 10, 2016, and has been updated.

-The result of that mobile brainstorming session is a series of “infertility announcements” on their blog, playing off of popular pregnancy announcements on the internet.
+The result of that mobile brainstorming session was a series of “infertility announcements” on their blog, playing off of popular pregnancy announcements on the internet.
 The Blakes, who live in Nampa, Idaho, didn’t create the announcements to actually send them out to friends and family, but rather to raise awareness about infertility and express how it can feel to be on the other side of those joyful announcements when you don’t have good news of your own to share.

 “We're glad that it seems like mostly the reaction has been positive, and that many people who struggle with infertility have been able to relate to them in some way,” said Spencer Blake.
 “Sharing anything personal like that is a little vulnerable, but getting comments like, ‘Thank you for bringing a little humor to a very difficult issue,’ makes us glad we did it.”